-Scott Joplin is an African American composer and pianist partially responsible for beginning a new era of music.
-Maybe you’ve heard his famous piece, released in 1899: Maple Leaf Rag.
-This piece and many others began Ragtime.
-Ragtime was a new style of music with lots of syncopation (emphasis of the off-beats).
-It had big energy and was fun to dance to.
-It would later spark the beginning of swing music, which evolved into jazz.
+Scott Joplin was an African-American composer and pianist, who is now well-known as the King of Ragtime!
+He was partially responsible for popularizing a new era of music.
+Maybe you’ve heard his famous piece, a ragtime gem released in 1899: The Maple Leaf Rag.
+His compositions would later spark the beginning of swing music, which later evolved into jazz.

 A Landmark Musician